blUeBUg200/observability-alertfatigue/README.md

 Alright, now that we have insights into what needs fixing, let's explore where and by whom this problem can be addressed.
 Before that, let's discuss the origin of the alerts.
 You may have already guessed it.
 Hooray!
 It's none other than **DATA**.

 ## The Source
 Before delving further into the discussion about alert tuning, let's focus on data.
 In general, data manifests in three primary forms, categorized as logs, metrics, and traces (a combination of events).
 A visual representation of these forms is provided in the image below.
-Credits for this simplified explanation go to Cribl, an observability product company that will be discussed later in this post.
+Credits for this simplified explanation go to Cribl, an observability data pipeline product company that will be discussed later in this post.

 ![image](https://github.com/blUeBUg200/observability-alertfatigue/assets/86832373/76ff400c-a3fa-4476-9ba4-ef836dc2a0fb)
 > Credits : Cribl